This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Dish Soap and Baking Soda

 Create a mixture of dish soap and baking soda in a 1:1 ratio.
 I swear I hallucinated and thought it was frosting at one point (quarantine effect).
 Slather this frosting-like mixture all over the drip pans, and be generous with the amounts you use.
-Don’t be shy, pretend that you’re buttering your pan to bake brownies.
+Pretend that you’re buttering your pan to bake brownies.

 4. Coating with Baking Soda

-Baking soda is apparently the best item to have it home, because you can use it to cook, clean, AND garden.
-Granted, during this crisis, I’m not going to go out and buy an endless supply of it…..kinda like what people did with toilet paper last month.
+Baking soda is apparently the best item to have at your home—can use it to cook, clean, AND garden.
+Granted, during this crisis, I’m not going to go out and buy an endless supply of it…kinda like what people did with toilet paper during the pandemic.

 It’s mildly abrasive, so coat the entire drip pan with the powder.
-Be generous with how much you’re pouring.
-Place a plate or bowl underneath the drip pans to reduce the amount of clean up afterward.
+Be generous with how much you’re using.
+Place a plate or bowl underneath the drip pans to reduce the amount of clean-up afterward.

 Run the pans under running water, and do a little cleaning choreography with a steel wool pad.
 Good as new!